I first bought my bevel up Jack for planing end grain on thick workbench tops.

 For my furniture making I find my Stanley no. 5 truly is versatile, and can deal with every part of a build.
 I can get by with this one tool.

 I can’t deny though that bevel up planes are wonderful at the extremes.
 Nothing can plane end grain like a low angle – it just can’t be done.

 I really don’t think you could beat the Veritas bevel-up Jack when it comes to shooting.

 So if you use machines for the majority of your prepping, then the bevel up plane may be that ‘ultimate versatile plane’.

-But if you’re thoroughly hand tool woodworking, I do think you’ll always want something like a conventional Jack plane as your foundation, and then you can work around that.
+But if you’re thoroughly hand tool woodworking, I do think you’ll always want something like a conventional Stanley no. 5 as your foundation, and then you can work around that.

 N.B For a thorough understanding of your edges, including how to sharpen efficiently, understanding the sharpening kit, flat backs, creating cambers, knowing the optimum cutting angle, different set ups for different tools…

-Basically, to learn everything the hand tool woodworker needs to know about Sharpening planes and chisels, have a look at our ‘Get Sharp’ Video Series (watch the overview below).
+Basically, to learn everything the hand tool woodworker needs to know about Sharpening plane blades and chisels, have a look at our ‘Get Sharp’ Video Series (watch the overview below).